jackycamp/jackstack/src/pages/eks-getting-started.md

 after you upgrade the aws cli, make sure you run the __update-kubeconfig__ command shown above.

+TODO: User or role that created EKS cluster is the only IAM entity that has access to EKS cluster.
+Kubernetes has its own permissions model, so you need to add additional users to your EKS cluster.
+You may edit aws-auth configmap to look like this:

 now we need to add a node group to our cluster.

 ```bash